dk1242/dk1242.github.io/_posts/2025-05-27-Rendering-1M-spheres-4 Frustum Culling and LOD.md

         position.z <= camera.near && position.z >= camera.far;
 }
 ```
 We will also need one separate funtion which will call isInside() for all instancePositions and if inside, it will push to culledPositions vector.
-Then we will use this `culledPositions.size()` instead of `numInstances`.
+So, we will use this `culledPositions.size()` instead of `numInstances`.
 ```cpp
 void Mesh::doCulling(Camera& camera){
 	for (size_t i = 0; i < instancePositions.size(); i++){